 Figure 2.
 Total field anomaly (T) over Australian dikes of the Archean Yilgarn craton.
 The E-W trending set seen here is part of the Widgiemooltha dike swarm, dated at 2410 Ma.
-Map based on a 1 km grid rendition of the Magnetic Anomaly Grid Database of Australia (Milligan, 2005).
+Map based on a 1 km grid rendition of the Magnetic Anomaly Grid Database of Australia (Milligan et al., 2005).
 Artificial illumination from the East and Southeast.
 The Kalgoorlie gold and precious metal district is located in the central portion of the figure.
 Many of the ore deposits in this district are localized along fractures and shear zones (Weinberg et al., 2004).
 Mercator projection.

-Mafic dikes provide evidence for magmatic activity, large igneous provinces, and mantle plumes (Ernst and Buchan, 2001), and are especially useful in older rocks where erosion has removed much of the other evidence for igneous activity.
+Mafic dikes provide evidence for magmatic activity, large igneous provinces, and mantle plumes (Ernst and Buchan, 2001; Soederlund et al., 2010), and are especially useful in older rocks where erosion has removed much of the other evidence for igneous activity.
 In these older rocks it is frequently only the dikes, representing the igneous plumbing system, that survive.
 Although dikes are often interpreted as paleo-stress markers they can also reflect the pre-existing structure of the lithosphere.
 The Jurassic dikes of southern Africa (Reeves, 2000; Chavez Gomez, 2001; Marsh, 2005), one of the manifestations of the Karoo large igneous province, have been used to enumerate plate motion associated with the break-up of Gondwana.
 For example, Ernst and Buchan (1997) make the case that the convergence point of these Jurassic dikes defines the location of a paleoplume.
 The dikes here consist of four distinct swarms, the Okavango, the Save-Limpopo, the Olifants River, and the Lebombo.
 Dikes of both Jurassic and Proterozoic age have been identified within the ESE-trending Okavango dike swarm (Jourdan et al., 2006), suggesting that the Jurassic events represent the reactivation of a pre-existing trend, and calling into question Jurassic kinematic reconstructions made using these dikes.
 Many older dike swarms are now dismembered, as in the well-documented Central Atlantic dike swarm of Africa, North and South America (May, 1971).
 Magnetic identification of dikes relies on simple pattern matching from contour maps generated from simple source geometries (Vacquier et al., 1951).
 The depth to the top of dikes can be a valuable indicator of the kinematics of post dike faulting (Modisi et al., 2000).
 In Modisi et al.’s (2000) study, determinations of the depth to the tops of dikes were made using Euler’s homogeneity equation (see section 6.01.4.7).
 Although the magnetic signature of a dike is usually easy to recognize, little attention has been directed to the important problem of magnetically recognizing dikes of common trend but dissimilar ages from within a single swarm.
 There are likely to be significant differences in magnetic signature, although the identification and mapping of these differences will require inputs from both field and laboratory studies.
+Dike swarms are also common on other planets and satellites within the solar system, and in at least one case, within the South Pole-Aitken basin of the Moon, they possess a signficant magnetic contrast with the host rock (Purucker et al., 2011).

 6.01.3.3 Cenozoic-Recent faulting in forearc basins